Code Rulers Software - English Version

 One of the more annoying things about templates is their requirement of one source file per object definition.
 You cannot have separate declaration in an header and a definition in separate source file.
 At the time of template usage ALL its definition must be known.
 But there is a neat trick I found while reading Doom 3 BFG source code for better template classes maintenance.
 Continue reading “Template definition and declaration separation”

-Posted in C++, Programming | Tagged c++, code design, programming, templates | Leave a response
+Posted in C++, Programming | Tagged c++, code design, programming, templates |

 By Real_Noname on 08/10/2013